skclifton/cs4414-project/README.md

     println!("Lock was never released in spawned proc(), so I will never be reached!");
 }
 ```
+1. Explain why this code deadlocks.

-Use features of Rust to write your own program that deadlocks.
+2. Use different features of Rust to write your own program that deadlocks.

-## References:
+## References
 Arpaci-Dusseau, Andrea and Remzi.
 Operating Systems: Three Easy Pieces. http://pages.cs.wisc.edu/~remzi/OSTEP/

 Evans, David.
 University of Virginia, CS 4414: Operating Systems.
 Spring 2014